CloudChi/FX-Framework/Modules.md

 # Modules
 - Modules are script folders
-- Modules contain specifically-named subfolders
+- Modules contain subfolders
 - Each subfolder type serves a specific purpose
 - Some Modules contain sub-Modules, but never more than one layer deep
-- A Module exposes certain tools to the developer
+- A Module presents certain tools to the developer

 ## Module Subfolder Structure

 - Module
   - Buttons
-  - Procedures
+  - Scripts Menu
   - Triggers
   - Export
   - Public